leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 ````

 Note that it does not stop at the element `title`, since that element
-consists  not only of the `string`, can also contain a `language` sub-element.
+consists  not only of the `string`, but can also contain a `language` sub-element.
-Many elements work similarly, often times one needs to go one step
+Many elements work similarly, often one needs to go one step
 further than one would think to get to the data-carrying element.
 If
 in doubt, consult the [LOM Standard](lom_structure.md).